Wonder of the World (play): Production

 The play had its world premiere at the Woolly Mammoth Theatre Company in Washington, D.C., from May 22 to July 16, 2000.
 The play had a reading in November 1999 at the Corcoran Gallery of Art, Washington, D.C.

 It was Lindsay-Abaire's second success as a playwright, following his breakout hit Fuddy Meers, which also premiered at Manhattan Theatre Club.

 The play was produced by the Barrington Stage Company in Lenox, Massachusetts in July 2006, starring Keira Naughton as Cass.

 Background

 After the play's debut in 2000 in Washington, Lindsay-Abaire did "drastic rewriting" for its Off-Broadway production.
 He said: "I needed to focus on the storytelling aspects of the show.
-I had lost track of the characters' journey in the second act."
-He changed the ages of Karla and Glen from in their 30s to seniors. "...when I started thinking about the cast for this show, I immediately thought about Marylouise Burke, who's done four shows of mine...it made sense to have this older couple who've been married for 38 years," He revised the pivotal role of Janie, a therapist, after Amy Sedaris had been cast.
-"I immediately started writing for her voice..."
+I had lost track of the characters' journey in the second act".
+He changed the ages of Karla and Glen from in their 30s to seniors: "...when I started thinking about the cast for this show, I immediately thought about Marylouise Burke, who's done four shows of mine...it made sense to have this older couple who've been married for 38 years".
+He revised the pivotal role of Janie, a therapist, after Amy Sedaris had been cast.